-Many barriers keep people from getting the care they deserve.
-Medicaid does not cover dental care for adults.
+Many systemic barriers keep people from attaining their highest level of health.
 Some healthcare providers fail to provide language interpreters to those in need.
 Maternal health providers often aren’t trained to be culturally sensitive to expectant Black mothers.
-These are just a few of the ways that our healthcare systems fail our communities, and in particular, fail people of color.
+With rising costs of food and other necessities, safety net services that support individuals and families struggling to make ends meet like the Supplemental Nutrition Assistance Program (SNAP) and Temporary Cash Assistance Program (TCA) do not provide enough support and flexibility in meeting needs of individuals and families in Maryland.
+Further, the experience and feedback of directly impacted individuals is often not valued as expertise.
+These are just a couple of the ways that our healthcare systems and safety net services fail our communities, and in particular, fail people with low-incomes and people of color.

 Here’s what we’re working on: